silthecodeman/ScrapeAnime/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+## Prerequisites and Other Information
+'wget' must be installed for the script to work.
+This program has only been tested on macOS Big Sur Version 11.3.1 and is expected to work the same on Linux.
+This program has only been tested with Python 3.9.5 and will most likely work with Python 3.7 and up.

 ## How to Use
 When runing the program, the comand line will prompt the user to enter a url.